 Measurement Starts Day One

-Mandel believes effective measurement starts at the beginning, when we start the work of defining your business problems, future strategy, and training needs.
+Effective measurement starts day one, when we begin the work of defining your business problems, future strategy, and training needs.

 You can't manage it if you can't measure it.